Down Vs. Synthetic

 One way we get around this is by using water-resistant HyperDRY™ down.
 Although it’s not completely waterproof, this down is treated with a PFC-free compound that acts in the same way a durable water repellent does; using a short chain of molecules that encourage water to bead and roll away, providing greater water resistance and faster drying times.

 There’s also the question, “why don't you just use a waterproof fabric?”
 But because each baffle needs stitches to hold down in panels across your body, each stitch creates a tiny hole that water can get into.
-Except until now.
+Until now.
+Shop waterproof down.

 In summary, here are the benefits and cons of down insulation: